-The Briarwood School
+The Tuttle School at Briarwood

 In 1967, Yvonne and Dave Streit founded The Briarwood School because they could not find an institution capable of educating their severely handicapped daughter.
 Mrs. Streit sampled special needs programs across the country, including Purdue and UCLA, and compiled her own program based on the information she had researched.
 Mrs. Streit enlisted the aid of a special education teacher, an art teacher, and a physical therapist and began instructing six students in her backyard.
 The Briarwood School has since moved to west Houston, and over 9,000 students have attended The Briarwood School since its inception.